-- An estimated 71,000 frauds were detected or prevented across local authorities in 2018/19 with a total value of £253m (down from £302m). - The number of fraud cases investigated or prevented decreased in the year although the average value of each fraud remained at £3,600. - The number of serious and/or organised crime cases decreased to 24. - Procurement, council tax single person discount and adult social care are still perceived as the three greatest fraud risk areas - The four main types of fraud by volume that affect local authorities remain council tax, housing, blue badge fraud and business rates. - The highest number of investigations related to council tax fraud (78%) with a value of £30.6m - The highest value area of fraud is housing and tenancy fraud, including right-to-buy, illegal sub-letting and other tenancy frauds including succession and false applications. - Business Rates fraud represents 2% of the total estimated number of fraud cases detected or prevented.
-This represents a marginal increase from the previous year and is reported it as the third highest fraud risk area for district councils. - 40% of responding local authorities had a dedicated counter fraud service, with 24% of other responders referring to the counter fraud work completed by their Internal Audit teams.

-Other notable types of fraud (but which did not emerge as major types of fraud nationally) include insurance; welfare assistance; economic and voluntary sector support; payroll, recruitment, expenses and pension; and mandate fraud and manipulation of data.
+- An estimated 47,000 frauds were detected or prevented across local authorities in 2019/20 with a total value of £239m (down from £253m). - The average value of each fraud case detected or prevented increased to £5,090 (from £3,600 in 2018/19). - Procurement and Council Tax Single Person Discount are still perceived as the two greatest fraud risk areas - The four main types of fraud by volume that affect local authorities remain council tax, housing, blue badge fraud and business rates. - The highest number of identified instances of fraud related to council tax fraud (65%) with an estimated value of £35.9m - The highest value area of fraud is housing and tenancy fraud, estimated at £122.4m.
+This includes right-to-buy, illegal sub-letting and other tenancy frauds including succession and false applications. - Business Rates fraud represents 1% of the total estimated number of fraud cases detected or prevented.
+This represents a marginal decrease from the previous year and is reported as the fourth highest fraud risk area for district councils. - 43% of responding local authorities had a dedicated counter fraud service, with 23% of other responders referring to the counter fraud work completed by their Internal Audit teams. - Other notable types of fraud (but which did not emerge as major types of fraud nationally) include insurance; welfare assistance; economic and voluntary sector support; payroll, recruitment, expenses and pension; and mandate fraud and manipulation of data.